 Sojourn to the Past is an award winning, nationally recognized Civil Rights Movement educational program that is aligned with state and national curriculum standards.
 Our program provides participants with an opportunity to earn college credit and is made available to underserved students.
 The journey is a life-changing experience for our participants, and we have led thousands of students through the hallowed sites of the Freedom Struggle.

 Sojourn has recently been honored by the President’s Committee on the Arts and Humanities, by the National Education Association, and by the United States Congress as a unique and exemplary social justice education outreach program for youth.
 (Tribute made on the floor of the House of Representatives by Congressman Lewis).

-With racially motivated and hate-based crime on the rise, Sojourn is significant, not only for its historical and educational value, but, more importantly for the burgeoning recognition of responsibility the students acquire to put the lessons they learn from the Movement into practice in their schools and communities fostering a more civil society that is free of discrimination, violence hatred, bigotry, and inequity.
+With racially motivated and hate-based crime on the rise, Sojourn is significant, not only for its historical and educational value, but, more importantly, for the burgeoning recognition of responsibility our students acquire as a result of their experience.
+In turn, our students put the lessons they learn from the Movement into practice in their schools and communities.
+We foster learning that helps create a more civil society: free of discrimination, violence, hatred, bigotry, and inequity.

 “Programs like Sojourn to the Past ensure America’s future as a land of liberty and justice for all.” – United States Senator Barbara Boxer